Have you ever heard the story about the search for a pen that could write in space?

 The Russians used a pencil.

-There are multiple ways to make these transfers without having to shut down, or even slow down your line.
-But the simplest is by using a gap transporter.
+In these cases, you would need to transfer the product from one conveyor to a piece of midstream equipment (ie; a printer, coder) and then to another conveyor.
+There are multiple ways to make these transfers without shutting down or slowing down your line.
+But the simplest and most effective is using a gap transporter.

-They’re commonly used in the food and beverage and personal care industries, typically for moving products to a printer (e.g., to print a date code or UPC) and then onto a different conveyor.
-They can also be used for depucking, elevating, spacing, and label inspecting, as well as to move products across large dead plates.
+They’re commonly used in the personal care industriy, typically for moving products to a printer (e.g., to print a date code or UPC) and then onto a different conveyor.
+They can also be used for depucking, elevating, spacing, label inspecting, and moving products across large conveyor transfer plates.

 - It’s fully adjustable — for height, width, and angle.
 This is especially useful when one conveyor is higher than the other.

-An article in McKinsey & Company’s 2017 publication The Great Re-Make: Manufacturing for Modern Times proposes three criteria for making decisions about automation:
+An article in McKinsey & Company’s 2017 publication, The Great Re-Make: Manufacturing for Modern Times, proposes three criteria for making decisions about automation: